-The Zoo is a 90-minute-long bespoke digital artwork commission which can be played on a seamless loop, featuring moving portraits of 42 different animals, ranging from domestic to wild.
-The film was designed with creative filmmakers Accademia with the aim of providing a positive distraction to children waiting or being treated in the Children’s Emergency Department as Chelsea and Westminster Hospital, who can often be anxious, distressed or experiencing pain.
+The Zoo is a 90-minute-long bespoke digital artwork commission that can be played on a seamless loop, featuring moving portraits of 42 different domestic and wild animals.
+The film was designed with creative filmmaker Accademia, with the aim of providing a positive distraction to children waiting or being treated in the Children’s Emergency Department as Chelsea and Westminster Hospital, who can often be anxious, distressed or experiencing pain.

-We partnered with London Aquarium, Colchester Zoo, Battersea Dogs and Cats home, Battersea Park Children’s Zoo, and Hounslow Urban Farm to film the diverse range of animals.
-The digital film is accompanied by a small booklet called The Zoo Passport, which gives information about some of the animals featured, such as their names, ages and fun facts about their species.
+We partnered with London Aquarium, Colchester Zoo, Battersea Dogs and Cats home, Battersea Park Children’s Zoo and Hounslow Urban Farm to film the animals.
+The digital film is accompanied by a small booklet called The Zoo Passport, which gives information about some of the animals featured, including their names, ages and fun facts about their species.

 A partnership that has stemmed from our Digital Zoo success is with San Diego Zoo, which has generously supported our Future Hospital programme by providing engaging content of zoo animals across multiple paediatric departments.
 You can read more about their work and our partnership here.